-In the 92 years that graced her time on this earth, Hilda spent much of it resurrecting timelines and histories of families and their public (and sometimes private) dealings on this earth.
-Her dying wish: that her archive be kept close to those she chronicled – Pearl River County – and that they be shared with everyone.
-Her research, hundreds of boxes of material, was transferred to a safe, climate controlled building in Hancock County for temporary storage where the files will begin the process of being scanned and digitized on compact discs that will be made available to interested parties and organizations.
-Currently, the files themselves are without a home.
+In the 92 years that graced her time on earth, Hilda spent much of it resurrecting timelines and histories of families and their public (and sometimes private) dealings.
+Her dying wish was that her archive collection be kept close to those she chronicled – Pearl River County – and that they be available to everyone.
+Her research, hundreds of boxes of material, was transferred to a safe, climate- controlled building in Hancock County for temporary storage where the files were scanned and digitized on compact discs that would make them available to interested parties and organizations.

-But what about this woman who dedicated her life serving the families of others: Hilda Formby was born May 9, 1918.
-She attended East Side elementary and Picayune High schools and after graduation, worked in local businesses until she joined the Army/Navy in 1940, where she met and married her husband, Emile James Hoffmann.
+But what about this woman who dedicated her life serving the families of others?
+Hilda Formby was born May 9, 1918.
+She attended East Side Elementary School and Picayune High School and after graduation, worked in local businesses until she joined the Army/Navy in 1940 There she met and married her husband, Emile James Hoffmann.

-Hilda Formby Hoffmann passed away on July 4th, 2010 and is buried in New Palestine cemetery beside her husband.
-The collection was placed in the hands of Sara Sheldon, Hilda’s close friend who resides in San Antonio, TX, and with the help of Helen Clunie, from Hattiesburg, another of Hilda’s close friends, they were moved from Hilda’s residence to a metal storage building for safekeeping.
+Hilda Formby Hoffmann passed away on July 4th, 2010 and was buried in New Palestine cemetery beside her husband.
+The collection was placed in the hands of Sara Sheldon, Hilda’s close friend who resided in San Antonio, Texas.
+Sara was joined by another of Hilda’s friends, Helen Alexander Clunie from Hattiesburg.
+Together, they moved the collection from Hilda’s residence to a metal storage building for safekeeping.

-On October 29th, an organizational meeting was conducted to discuss formation of a non-profit organization entitled: Hilda Hoffmann Memorial Archive Inc. By-Laws were discussed and affirmed and officers chosen: Sara Sheldon – Chairman, Helen Clunie – Treasurer, and Don Wicks – Secretary.
-Incorporation papers were filed with the state of Mississippi and registration as a non-profit received on December, 23, 2010.
-IRS forms will be filed in 2011, however we are considered non-profit by the IRS, without filing, until our income rises above $5000.
+On October 29th, an organizational meeting was called to pursue formation of a non-profit organization entitled the Hilda Hoffmann Memorial Archive Inc. By-Laws were adopted and officers elected: Sara Sheldon (Chairman), Helen Clunie (Treasurer), and Don Wicks (Secretary).
+Incorporation papers were filed with the state of Mississippi and non-profit status attained on December 23, 2010.
+By mid-2011, the organization had 45 members.